stylus/stylus/docs/import.md

 ## Import

- Stylus supports both literal __@import__ for CSS, as well as dynamic importing of other Stylus sheets.
+Stylus supports both literal __@import__ for CSS, as well as dynamic importing or requiring of other Stylus sheets.

 ### Literal CSS